argoproj/argo-events/docs/sensors/triggers/http-trigger.md

 5. Let's set up the NATS event-source.
 Follow [instructions](https://argoproj.github.io/argo-events/setup/nats/#setup) for details.
    Do not create the NATS sensor, we are going to create it in next step.

-6. Let's create NATS sensor with HTTP trigger,
+6. Let's create NATS sensor with HTTP trigger.

         apiVersion: argoproj.io/v1alpha1
         kind: Sensor